-I do not have the leisure time now to grow my nails to the extreme length I love and at the same time it does not eliminate the desire to grow them long.
+I do not have the leisure time now to grow my nails to the extreme length that I love, and at the same time it does not eliminate the desire to grow them long.
 Some times I give in to my desire and grow them long and polish them black.

 Over the years of placing my fingers on the nose for digital pranayama I sense the sharpeners my nails.
-Yes, I would cut or filed my nails where they were on the edge of a questionable length for digital pranayama.
-But during my practice I always felt my nails pressing-in and I also heard the voice of my “super-ego whispering.
+Yes, I would cut or file my nails where they were on the edge of a questionable length for digital pranayama.
+But during my practice I always felt my nails pressing-in, and I also heard the voice of my “super-ego whispering.